 A Good Reed Review gratefully accepts direct donations via PayPal to help defray the costs of maintaining this site without creating paywalls.

 In REMEMBERING MOM AND DAD, I make the jump from analyzing the stories to telling them.
-The book is a collection of essays and short stories written over time remembering Bayla and Jerry Jacobson.
+The book is a collection of nonfiction essays and short stories written over time remembering Bayla and Jerry Jacobson.
 The stories include personal recollections from my experience along with the retelling of numerous events related to me in conversations over the years.
 Some of the stories included are: “Music in the House”, “The Parenthood Plunge”, “The Jacobson Pet Parade”, “Disney Days of Summer”, and many more.
 Interested?

 Purchase the print edition:

-Reviews: Theatrical / Books
+Reviews: Theatrical / Book

 View Products & Show References